ridhamxdev/TaskNexus/README.md

-# Task Nexus - Email Notification System
+# Task Nexus - Email Notification & Transaction System

-This project implements a robust email notification system using Node.js and Express with message queuing via RabbitMQ.
-It allows users to register, login, and send emails through a secure API with reliable delivery and retry mechanisms.
+This project implements a robust email notification system with transaction capabilities using Node.js and Express with message queuing via RabbitMQ.
+It allows users to register, login, send emails, and perform financial transactions through a secure API with reliable delivery and retry mechanisms.

 ## Branches